Probabilistic patient risk profiling with pair-copula constructions: Copulas and pair-copula constructions

 where $c(\cdot)$ is the copula density and $f_j(\cdot)$ the marginal density of variable $j$.
 In a bivariate case, one can also obtain the conditional density as $f(x_1 \,\mid\, x_2) \;=\; c_{12}\bigl(F_1(x_1),\,F_2(x_2)\bigr)\,\times\,f_1(x_1), $ which can be interpretable as "Given that a patient is of age $x_2$, what is the distribution of BMI $x_1$?" in a way that allows for tail dependence and nonlinearity, for instance.
 In higher dimensions, conditional densities can be obtained similarly: $ f\bigl(x \mid \mathbf{v}\bigr) = c_{XV_j \mid \mathbf{V_{-j}}}\!\Bigl(F\bigl(x \mid \mathbf{v_{-j}}\bigr),\,F\bigl(v_j \mid \mathbf{v_{-j}}\bigr); \mathbf{v_{-j}}\Bigr)\,\times\,f\bigl(x \mid \mathbf{v_{-j}}\bigr), $ where $c_{XV_j \mid \mathbf{V_{-j}}}(.)$ captures the dependence between the random variables $X$ and $V_j$ conditioned on the remaining variables $\mathbf{V_{-j}}$.
 Recursively applying these conditional relationships \citep{Joe1996} provides a fully specified joint distribution.

 Common parametric copula families include the multivariate Gaussian and the Student-$t$ copula.
-The Gaussian copula with correlation matrix $\bm{\Sigma}$ is given by $ C(\bm{u}; \bm{\Sigma}) \;=\; \Phi_d\!\Bigl(\Phi^{-1}(u_1),\dots,\Phi^{-1}(u_d);\,\bm{\Sigma}\Bigr), $ where $\Phi_d(.)$ is the $d$-variate normal CDF and $\Phi^{-1}(.)$ is the univariate normal quantile function.
-A $t$ copula adds a tail-dependence parameter, allowing heavier joint tails than the Gaussian.
-In the BMI-surgery duration example, a Gaussian copula may suffice if their bivariate dependence is linear (plus noise).
-However, if extremes (e.g., severely obese patients undergoing very long operations) are more likely, a $t$ copula can capture such symmetric upper-tail and lower-tail dependence.

 Asymmetric dependencies (e.g., upper-tail dependence only) cannot be modeled by Gaussian or $t$ copulas.
-In such cases, Archimedean copulas, defined by a generator function $\varphi$, are often used \citep{genest1986,nelsen1999}.
-A bivariate Archimedean copula has the form $ C_{\varphi}(u_1,u_2) \;=\; \varphi^{-1}\!\bigl(\varphi(u_1)+\varphi(u_2)\bigr),$ where $\varphi:[0,1]\to[0,\infty)$ is continuous, convex, strictly decreasing, and satisfies $\varphi(0)=\infty$, $\varphi(1)=0$.
-For instance, $\varphi(x;\delta)=\bigl[-\log x\bigr]^\delta$ with $\delta\in [1,\infty)$ gives the Gumbel copula, which models upper-tail dependence.
-Other families (Clayton, Joe, Frank, BB1, BB6, BB7, BB8) cover different tail behaviors and can be extended or rotated to allow negative dependence \citep{Czado2019}.
+In such cases, Archimedean copulas, defined by a generator function, are often used \citep{genest1986,nelsen1999}.
 Bivariate Archimedean copulas typically involve one or two parameters controlling the dependence strength and tail structure.
 Many families admit a one-to-one mapping between their parameters and Kendall’s $\tau$ \citep{Kendall1938}, a rank-based monotonic association measure.
 Table 3.2 of \cite{Czado2019} details these relationships.